Skip to content

 Introduction

-In this article, I am going to present a comprehensive cheat sheet of commonly used Terraform commands with examples.
+This is a comprehensive cheat sheet of commonly used Terraform commands with examples.

 Terraform is the infrastructure as code tool from HashiCorp.
 It is a tool for building, changing, and managing infrastructure in a safe, repeatable way.